 The RF gun with a thermionic cathode can be used as the injector.
-It is based on the cavity joint with the cathodegrid assembly [1, 2].
+It is based on the cavity joint with the cathode-grid assembly.
 Emitted by the cathode electrons are accelerated by the cavity electric field.
 The main advantages of this system are the following.
 Firstly, the beam is immediately formed to the bunches that follow with the cavity frequency.
 Secondly, the particles can become relativistic at the output of the injector.
 This beam can be directly injected to the linear accelerator regular accelerating structures operating with a frequency of the injector cavities.
-But if the thermionic cathode without an additional control of the beam current is used, the electrons are emitted continuously.
-In this case some negative effects occur: wide energy spread of the particles at the injector output, back bombardment of the cathode and the cavity walls by the electrons, additional heating of the cathode.
+But if the thermionic cathode without an additional control of the beam current is used, the electrons are emitted continuously, in this case some negative effects occur: wide energy spread of the particles at the injector output, back bombardment of the cathode and the cavity walls by the electrons, additional heating of the cathode.
 Besides that, output bunches have significant "tails".
-Then, during the acceleration, these "tails" are usually lost.
-If they are of a high energy, an additional radiation background can occur when "tails" hit the inner walls of the accelerator channel.
+Then, during the acceleration, these "tails" are usually lost. they are of a high energy, an additional radiation background can occur when "tails" hit the inner walls of the accelerator channel.

+channel.
 To avoid disadvantages of the conventional RF gun the additional control cavity can be used.
-This cavity is coaxial type cavity with capacitance, which is based on the RF triode [3, 4].
-Generating the necessary phase shift between the controlling RF signal (which is applied to the cathodegrid gap) and the electric field in the accelerating cavities, one can reduce the output bunch duration and decrease the particle spread.
-In case of a sufficient RF power in the accelerating cavities, particles at the injector output have ultrarelativistic velocities.

-In this paper a principle scheme of the injector with a frequency of 2856 MHz is discussed.
+This cavity is coaxial type cavity with capacitance, which is based on the RF triode.
+Generating the necessary phase shift between the controlling RF signal (which is applied to the cathode-grid gap) and the electric field in the accelerating cavities, one can reduce the output bunch duration and decrease the particle spread.
+In case of a sufficient RF power in the accelerating cavities, in this paper a principle scheme of the injector with a frequency of 2856 MHz is discussed.
 The control system of the beam current is described.
 Results of the output beam dynamics simulations with an emission current of 10 A are presented.
 The most attention is paid to the longitudinal beam dynamics.
 The beam emittance is unconsidered in the paper.